 He was awarded that Health Statesman of the Year Award for 2007 by Health Access Texas.

-In 2010, he created the Grand-Aides program, an innovative workforce model in which health workers “with the characteristics of a good grandparent, no matter how young”, under close supervision by a professional, use protocols by telephone and home visits with portable telemedicine to provide simple primary care, as well as prevention, chronic disease management to improve health (reduce readmissions, unnecessary admissions, emergency department visits and length of stay), patient satisfaction and reduce cost.
+In 2010, he created the Grand-Aides program, an innovative workforce model in which health workers “with the characteristics of a good grandparent, no matter how young”, under close supervision by a professional, use protocols by telephone and home visits with portable telemedicine to provide chronic disease management to improve health (reduce readmissions, unnecessary admissions, emergency department visits and length of stay), patient satisfaction and reduce cost.
 In 2012, Grand-Aides was placed into Texas Medicaid law.
-In 2020, Grand-Aides has been named one of the top 3 innovations by the US Agency for Healthcare Research and Quality.
+In 2020, Grand-Aides has been named one of the top innovations by the US Agency for Healthcare Research and Quality.
 Garson is the unpaid Chairman of Grand-Aides which is working with 57 programs.

 Internationally, He has worked with the Health Ministers of Ontario, Canada, Ireland, Panama, France, Australia, Myanmar, Malaysia, Hong Kong, Abu Dhabi, Valencia, Spain and the National Health Service in London, UK as well as the Prime Minister of Bangladesh on ways to improve their health care workforce.
 The Indonesian program published 3 papers with more than 320,000 encounters improving breast cancer screen and reducing sick days.
 “The Grand-Aides Program in Baotou, Inner Mongolia: A revolutionary health care workforce” was published in the International Journal of Health Policy.

 Health Affairs published as an Innovation Profile, Garson’s “A new corps of trained Grand-Aides has the potential to extend reach of primary care workforce and save money,” In July 2018, the American Journal of Cardiology, published “The Effect of Grand-Aides Nurse Extenders on